Our Trek Leaders’ health tips

 Back Track recommendations:

 - Please speak with a medical professional on the above six points when booking;

 - If you live in Brisbane: We recommend that you speak with Dr Deb and her Team of Travel Doctors for the right advice, and if you can, come and train with Ray on a Sunday (you’ll be provided with dates and times);

 - For all other areas in Australia: Follow the link to find a Professional Travel Doctor closest to you.

 Many trekkers love the physical and mental challenges because they do remove us from our comfort zone; they make us stop and think about the environment we are in, the pace of our lives, and the sacrifice of those who went before us.
-It can be quite emotional.
+It can be quite emotional and life changing.